videojs/videojs-contrib-hls/README.md

 #### List
 ##### withCredentials
 * Type: `boolean`
-* Can be used as a source option
+* can be used as a source option
 * can be used as an initialization option

 When the `withCredentials` property is set to `true`, all XHR requests for